istio/istio.io/content/en/news/releases/1.28.x/announcing-1.28.2/index.md

 ## Security Update

-- [CVE-2025-62408](https://github.com/envoyproxy/envoy/security/advisories/GHSA-fg9g-pvc4-776f) (CVSS Score 5.3, Medium): Use after free can crash Envoy due to malfunctioning or compromised DNS.
+- [CVE-2025-62408](https://github.com/envoyproxy/envoy/security/advisories/GHSA-fg9g-pvc4-776f) (CVSS score 5.3, Moderate): Use after free can crash Envoy due to malfunctioning or compromised DNS.
+This is a heap use-after-free vulnerability in the c-ares library that can be exploited by an attacker controlling the local DNS infrastructure to cause a Denial of Service (DoS) in Envoy.

 ## Changes